In Memory of Nagarajan “Ranga” Ranganathan

 November 27, 2018

-in Computer Science and Engineering at the University of South Florida and was the
+Science and Engineering at the University of South Florida and was the senior faculty

-senior faculty member in the Computer Engineering program.
-He joined USF as an Assistant
+member in the Computer Engineering program.
+He joined USF as an Assistant Professor

-Professor in 1988 and shaped the Department of Computer Science and Engineering in
+in 1988 and shaped the Department of Computer Science and Engineering in many different

-many different aspects.
-Dr. Ranganathan was a man of great character and leadership
+aspects.
+Dr. Ranganathan was a man of great character and leadership in his field

-in his field and in the Department.
+and in the Department.
 He had a very warm and modest personality.
-He
+He will be greatly

-will be greatly missed by his colleagues and the many students who received an excellent
+missed by his colleagues and the many students who received an excellent and inspired

 Dr. Ranganathan received the BE (Honors) degree in Electrical and Electronics Engineering from Regional Engineering College (National Institute of Technology) Tiruchi, University of Madras, India, 1983, and the PhD degree in Computer Science from the University of Central Florida, Orlando in 1988.